 Information on Sprint’s network performance can be found at:

 Depending on your service plan, additional information concerning Sprint's coverage can be found at:

-Sprint is committed to providing the best wireless broadband Internet access service experience possible for its customers.
-To ensure that all Sprint customers enjoy the best possible network experience, Sprint uses reasonable network management practices that are consistent with industry standards.
-Sprint also prohibits certain wireless data customers from engaging in certain data uses.
-Information concerning these prohibited uses can be found in our point-of-sale materials and online in our Important Service Terms located at sprint.com.
+Sprint is committed to providing the best mobile broadband Internet access service experience possible for its customers.
+To ensure that all Sprint customers enjoy the best possible network experience, Sprint uses reasonable network management practices that are consistent with mobile broadband industry standards and guidance provided by the Federal Communications Commission (FCC).
+Sprint’s network management practices are primarily used for and tailored to achieving legitimate network management purposes taking into account Sprint’s network architecture and technology.

 The following Frequently Asked Questions are intended to help clarify for Sprint's retail customers what Sprint means by network management and explain Sprint's (and its providers') network management techniques and approaches.

-Sprint manages its network with the goal of delivering the best possible wireless broadband Internet access experience to its customers.
-Wireless network resources are not infinite.
-Managing the network is essential to promote the use and enjoyment of wireless data by our customers.
-We use reasonable network management practices that are consistent with industry standards.
+Sprint manages its network with the goal of delivering the best possible mobile broadband Internet access experience to its customers.
+Mobile network resources are not infinite.
+Managing the network is essential to promote the use and enjoyment of mobile data by our customers.
+We use reasonable network management practices that are consistent with industry standards for protecting Sprint’s network and customers and for managing the delivery of mobile broadband services.
 Just as the Internet continues to change and evolve, so, too, will our network management practices to address the challenges and threats on the Internet.

 Yes.
 The wireless industry is highly dynamic.
 As the Internet and related technologies continue to evolve and advance, Sprint's network management tools will evolve and keep pace allowing Sprint to deliver an excellent, reliable and safer online experience to all of our customers.
 We will provide updates here and in other appropriate locations if we make important or significant changes to our network management techniques that impact customers.